You’ve heard the news. By 2050 Melbourne will have 8 million people and replaced Sydney as the largest city in Australia. That’s a fact, right?

 School enrolment projections

 An upswing in primary school enrolments began several years ago, particularly in the eastern seaboard states.
-Paul Weldon of the Australian Council for Educational Research predicted that Victoria (along with New South Wales, Queensland and Western Australia) will see major increases in the number of students entering secondary schools from 2018.
+Paul Weldon of the Australian Council for Educational Research predicted that Victoria (along with New South Wales, Queensland and Western Australia) would see major increases in the number of students entering secondary schools from 2018.